grant-britchford/truants-car-club/README.md

 SIGN UP PAGE

-the sign up page is the last page on the website and again consists of a background iamge with the header above and holds the Sign up form forn owners and aficionados to sign up for the club or a newsletter.
+the sign up page is the last page on the website and again consists of a background image with the header above and holds the Sign up form for owners and aficionados to sign up for the club or a newsletter.

 FOOTER